Moataz35/M4Me-music/README.md

 ## Usage

-You just have 2 buttons in the application `Change Song` to choose a song to play and the play/pause button.
+You have 3 buttons in the application.
+ `Change Song` to choose a song to play.
+ `play/pause` button to play and pause the song.
+`volume button` to show a slider to change the volume.

 ## Future updates